 Address: HyCentA, 8010 Graz, Inffeldgasse 15

-The plant consists of a supply infrastructure, test centers, a hydrogen refueling station for 350 bar as well as a cutting-edge fuel cell system test bed.
-The HyCentA plant is currently under construction and will be upgraded by a high pressure test bed for 1000 bar and an electrolyser test bed.
-Completion is planned during the course of 2018.
+The plant consists of a supply infrastructure, test centers, a high pressure test bed for 1000 bar, a hydrogen refueling station for 350 bar and 700 bar as well as a cutting-edge fuel cell system test bed.

 - hydrogen conditioner,

 - hydrogen-compressor station (up to 450 bar) and dispenser,

 - tank for deep cold liquid nitrogen (3.200 liters),

 - evaporator unit with an evaporator output of 120 Nm³/h for nitrogen and special gases

 The plant is designed for deep cold liquid hydrogen and includes a vacuum insulated tank for 17600 liters deep cold liquid hydrogen, dispenser and two evaporator units with an evaporator output of 150 Nm3/h.

 During one of our current projects the infrastructure will be upgraded by the following positions: